DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 open to Player questions and ideas, and attempt to work with them to tell the story rather than against them.

-You should be an impartial force in the world, controlling both the bad and the good without judgement, anger, or aggression.
+You should be an impartial force in the world, controlling both allies and enemies neutrally.
 The best sessions feel like everyone is working together to complete an objective, even the GM, rather than it feeling like a battle or competition between the Players and the Game Master.
-This is a delicate balance, and GM's are encouraged to ask for their Player's feedback on how they can improve, and it is also a GM's responsibility to provide feedback to the Players at the table when necessary to help everyone enjoy their experience at the table.
+This is a delicate balance, and GMs are encouraged to ask for their Player's feedback on how they can improve, and it is also a GMs responsibility to provide feedback to the Players at the table when necessary to help everyone enjoy their experience at the table.

 ### Game Master Resources

-GM's should have several decks of cards available to them during a session so as to easily represent multiple groups of Minions and Dealers that the Players will fight during the course of an Adventure.
+GMs should have several decks of cards available to them during a session so as to easily represent multiple groups of Minions and Dealers that the Players will fight during the course of an Adventure.
 At minimum, a GM must maintain two separate decks - one for enemy combatants and one for allies of